Bortseb/local-wiki/README.md

 > The first two should be set as equivalents of `MACOS_CERTIFICATE` = `APPLE_CERTIFICATE_BASE64` and `MACOS_CERTIFICATE_PWD` = `APPLE_CERTIFICATE_PASS` as found in the following article, which also provides other instruction regarding this: https://localazy.com/blog/how-to-automatically-sign-macos-apps-using-github-actions
 >
 > There is a sixth environment variable which is useful to set, like this: `DEBUG: electron-osx-sign*,electron-notarize*`.
 This allows for useful logging outputs from the signing and notarizing process.
 This env var is set automatically when running on CI, in the "Release" Github Action.

+TODO: Global find and replace:
+`com.some-domain-name.app-name`: replace with an Apple ["bundle Id"](https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids) that is registered on your Apple Developer account